 In every commercial cinema, the lights go down before the feature starts.
 It should be like that at home too.

-Control the light levels with blinds, curtains and dimmable lighting.
-Not only will the picture quality improve dramatically, you'll focus on the screen much more effectively - which enhances the experience.
+Control light levels with blackout blinds, curtains and dimmable lighting.
+Not only will the picture quality improve dramatically, you'll focus on the screen much more effectively - which enhances your experience.

 Keep reflective and shiny materials outside your field of vision, and avoid bright white or gloss paint finishes - they will all cause unwelcome distractions.